BasPieren/functional-programming/README.md

 **Have more "cheerful" genres been used in the period after 1940-1945?**

-But I still found the part about the "cheerful genres" to still be a bit to abstract and vague.
+But I still found the part about "cheerful genres" to be a bit to abstract and vague.
 So I made an iteration on it:

 **Have there been noticeable changes in genres that have been used in the period after World War 2?**